 For some people, the idea of motorcycling is to get away from it all, so the thought of riding with a pillion and having them able to talk to you might sound like a nightmare.

 However, with modern bikes packing so much technology, the lure of connectivity has never been greater.
-A Bluetooth headset can enable anything from the ability to listen to music from your phone to making and taking calls, to turn-by-turn navigation from Google Maps or Waze, all the way up to being able to communicate with your pillion or indeed with a group of your riding mates.
+A Bluetooth headset can enable anything from the ability to listen to music from your phone to making and taking calls, to turn-by-turn navigation from Google Maps or Waze.
+With a Bluetooth headset, you can also communicate with your pillion or indeed with a group of your riding mates.

-If you’ve ever seen another biker with a small black widget attached to the side of their helmet, often with a flashing blue light, then the chances are they’re riding with a Bluetooth helmet and listening to Radio 4, getting directions from their sat nav or perhaps asking their other half what’s for dinner.
+If you’ve ever seen another biker with a small black widget attached to the side of their helmet, often with a flashing blue light, then the chances are they’re riding with a Bluetooth helmet.
+They’re probably listening to Radio 4 or their favourite podcast, getting directions from their sat nav or perhaps asking their other half what’s for dinner.

 Most generic systems attach to the outside of your lid and you attach the mic to the inside of the chin bar and stick a soft speaker into the lining of your helmet by your ear.

 If you’re the sort of rider who rocks an open face lid (respect!) or a flip-up helmet then you need to buy a Bluetooth headset that comes with a boom mic attachment.
 Most do come with one in the box but if they don’t, you’ll be able to buy one for that model.

 What’s the difference between a Bluetooth headset and an Intercom